 The New York State Department of Education states that non-public schools must offer classes in English, mathematics, reading, writing, music, arts, history, geography, science, health education, and physical education.
 Many of our elementary schools offered only a miniscule fraction of these, and most of our high schools, none at all.

 Furthermore, because of the strict exclusion of secular reading material in many of our communities—secular books and newspapers were often explicitly forbidden—we had few opportunities to encounter ideas not formally taught in our classrooms.
 As a result, our prospects have been hindered in profound and substantial ways.
 Many of us have struggled to achieve economic self-sufficiency, unable to join a workforce in which one's level of education practically dictates the individual's professional attainments and economic status.
 Some of us have aspired to academics at the college and graduate degree level, but our abilities to pursue those dreams lay beyond reach.
 Opportunities available to most citizens have been, for us, severely hampered by our educational handicap.

-We, therefore, have come together to effect change, to work in concert with community leaders and public officials in order to create an improved and more diverse curriculum in our schools.
-Our goal is to help create curricula that are rich in the subjects mandated by civil laws while maintaining respect for the primacy of Judaic studies and the unique religious and cultural values within the ultra-Orthodox communities.
+We, therefore, have come together to effect change.
+Our goal is to ensure that Yeshivas offer curricula that are rich in the subjects mandated by education laws while maintaining respect for the primacy of Judaic studies and the unique religious and cultural values within the ultra-Orthodox communities.

 Our mission is to ensure that students receive the academic skills they need in order to pursue lives of economic self-sufficiency with a broad range of opportunities for personal choice and individual fulfillment.